NathanGarrihy/TheoryOfAlgoProject/README.md

    H[0] = a + H[0]; H[1] = b + H[1]; H[2] = c + H[2]; H[3] = d + H[3];
    H[4] = e + H[4]; H[5] = f + H[5]; H[6] = g + H[6]; H[7] = h + H[7];
     ```

-#####The sha512 function
+##### The sha512 function
 The sha512 function takes in a file and an array of unsigned 64 bit integers.
 Its main purpose is to
 loop the next_block function which executes the message padding.
-It then passes the Block and ungisned
+It then passes the Block and unsigned
 integers to the next_hash function which performs message scheduling
 the hash computation.